 - Title 5, section 55525 requires colleges to evaluate the academic progress of, and provide support services to, at-risk students.
 As part of this evaluation, colleges must track academic progress and refer students experiencing academic difficulty to specialized services or curriculum offerings pursuant to title 5, section 55523.
 Follow-up services, including counseling, shall be targeted to students who are enrolled in basic skills courses (credit or noncredit), have not identified an education goal and course of study, are on academic or progress probation, or are facing dismissal.
-For noncredit courses, follow-up should be directed to students who are enrolled in basic skills courses and education goal and course of study. - Moorpark College addresses the needs of those student populations listed above as well as a wider audience of "at risk" students with support from SSSP and other categorical programs and general funds.
-As we continue to work closely with the research from Student Equity we will also include that information to better serve all students we designate as "at risk" which include: - O Students without declared majors/course of study or educational goals - o Students without Abbreviated or Comprehensive Education Plans - O Students on or nearing probation status - O Students enrolled in basic skills courses - O Students eligible for EOPS/CARE, CalWORKs, or ACCESS (DSPS) - Students experiencing behavior/conduct/psychological issues interfering with the completion of their educational goals. - Get DATA - b.
+For noncredit courses, follow-up should be directed to students who are enrolled in basic skills courses or students who have not identified an education goal and course of study. - Moorpark College addresses the needs of those student populations listed above.
+As we continue to work closely with the research from Student Equity we will also include that information to better serve all students we designate as "at risk" which include: - o Students without declared majors/course of study or educational goals - O Students without Abbreviated or Comprehensive Education Plans - O Students on or nearing probation status - o Students enrolled in basic skills courses b.
 What percentage of the target population does this represent?